 - 1 cup (240 ml) almond milk (30 calories)

 - 2 black tea bags

-- 4 squirts of liquid Stevia to taste
+- 4 squirts of liquid stevia to taste

 - Coarsely grate the ginger

-- To a saucepan, add 3 cups of water, the cinnamon, cardamom, cloves and ginger and, stirring occasionally, bring to the boil.
+- In a saucepan, add 3 cups of water, the cinnamon, cardamom, cloves and ginger and, stirring occasionally, bring to the boil.
 Reduce heat and simmer for about 5 minutes.
 Remove from the heat and set aside to steep for 15 minutes.

 - Return to spice mixture from step #2 to the heat and bring to the boil.
 Add the tea bags, stir and remove from the heat.
 Brew for about 4-6 minutes (adjust brewing time depending on how strong you like your tea).

 - Strain the tea mixture through a fine sieve and then return to strained tea the saucepan.